 Since graduating with first class honours in English and a diploma in journalism Natasha has worked for the charity sector for over ten years producing both written and film content to educate, campaign and impact upon social issues for charities including Rethink Mental Illness, MindWise, MindWise Australia, Cancer Institute NSW, Royal College of Psychiatrists, Guide Dogs, Schizophrenia Commission, CALM and SGI International.

-As well as this she's involved in various community based film projects to promote well being in the community and bring together charities, film makers and corporate funders to create new and inspiring ways of communicating through film.
+She's involved in various community based film projects to promote well being in the community and bring together charities, film makers and corporate funders to create new and inspiring ways of communicating through film.

 She's also executive producer on the short film initiative the Listeners Project, bringing together new and existing filmmakers in empty spaces across London to create stories in 24 hours.